-Further gene therapy trial results prove positive for wet AMD treatmentPosted: Wednesday 23 September 2020 at 15:00
+Further gene therapy trial results prove positive for wet AMD treatmentPosted: Wednesday 23 September 2020

 A US gene therapy trial for people with wet age-related macular degeneration (AMD) has continued to show positive results, according to researchers.